mcale6/bio_lib/README.md

 ## Limitations
 - Maximum of 6000 atoms for M1 GPU calculations
 - SASA calculation has ~25% overhead compilation time
+- SASA calculation is the slowest part of the code, because the embeeding yields 37 atoms per residue increasing the calculation
 - Higher memory requirements for fully vectorized mode
+- PDB Files should be cleaned before using the code with jax (cpu version handles this) (work in progress)

 ## Usage